The Fair Work Commission takes its privacy obligations seriously.

-These applications and the accompanying case file (including material in the Commission’s case management system) are not available for inspection, other than by a person who is a party named in the application (or their nominated representative).
+The above applications and the accompanying case file (including material in the Commission’s case management system) are not available for inspection, other than by a person who is a party named in the application (or their nominated representative).

-In addition, access will not be granted to any documents that are:
+For all case files, access will not be granted to any documents that are: